SICLab/detecting-bots/README.md

 # bot.detector() Version 1.2
 This is a function designed for Qualtrics surveys to detect responses that may be from bots and survey-farmers.
-This function creates a vector that you can save as a new column in your dataset that assignes a "score" to each response.
+This function creates a vector that you can save as a new column in your dataset that assigns a "score" to each response.
 The score is intended to count the number of features in each response that are associated with bots and survey-farmers.
 Suggestions for new features to add to the function should be emailed to jprims2@uic.edu.

-Citation:
+Suggested Citation:
 Prims, J., & Motyl, M. (2018).
 A tool for detecting low quality data in internet research.
 GitHub: https://github.com/SICLab/detecting-bots

 Files:
  - Function: 180816mTurkLowQualityResponseDetection.R
  - Example: 180816mTurkLowQualityResponseDetection_Example.R
  - Load function from GitHub: HowToLoadBotDetector.R

 This function assigns a score to each response.
-The higher the score, the higher the probability that the respondant is a bot or survey-farmer.
+The higher the score, the more features associated with bots or survey-farmers.
 It is best to examine each response with a high score manually.
 This function cannot replace the human eye- it can only guide it.

 bot.detector(Latitude, Longitude, Threshold, Comments, Comments2, Comments3)